Seangabhar/Nua-Ogham/README.md

 # 8a: Aicme Shéimhithe ar Chlé– [ṫ,ċ,ḋ,ḃ,ḟ]
 These are written diagonally starting from the stem line and going up and left in the upright writing direction.
 # 8b: Aicme Shéimhithe ar Dheis – [ṡ,ġ,ṁ,ḟ]
 These are written diagonally, starting from the stem line and going down and right in the upright writing direction.
-This is the only aicme to have less than five members       since /v/ is included in the aicme dheis and cannot be lenited.
+This is the only aicme to have less than five members       since /v/ is included in the aicme ar dheis and cannot be lenited.
 # 9: Punctuation
 As well as the letters required to write modern Irish efficiently, punctuation marks have been included.
 It is uncertain how useful they may be, but they are included for completeness.
 The traditional end/beginning markers have also been included.
 These are written using the font with > and <